A teacher...who is cool

 - On Saturday Night Live, Seth Meyers played the titular Cool Teacher.
 On this occasion, however, he gets pushed aside by an even cooler teacher with a beanie hat, no tie, and hair like Garth from Wayne's World.
 Eventually, he was revealed to be a crotchety, bitter fellow teacher in a wig who was attempting to subvert Cool Teacher.

-- In Boy Meets World, there was a cool teacher named Mr. Turner, and a "square" one, Mr. Feeny, who actually turns out to be something of a cool teacher and mentor to the students himself.
+- There was a cool teacher named Mr. Turner, and a "square" one, Mr. Feeny, who actually turns out to be something of a cool teacher and mentor to the students himself.

 - In one episode Eric takes over teaching a citizenship class for immigrants and turns out to be a rather cool (and incredibly gifted) teacher himself.

-- Also, in Boy Meets World there was an episode when they were in college where they had a "cool" young professor, played by Fred Savage (Ben's real-life older brother).
+- In Boy Meets World there was an episode when they were in college where they had a "cool" young professor, played by Fred Savage (Ben's real-life older brother).
 This episode kind of questions the trope because the professor doesn't respect boundaries—he tries to sleep with Topanga.

 - In My So-Called Life, a challenging but inspirational teacher has a brief stay at the school and seems to be the only teacher to care that Jordan can't read.
 Ultimately he's forced out when some skeletons in his personal life come to light, leaving his former students confused.

-- Mr. Schuester in Glee is definitely this.
+- Mr. Schuester is definitely this.
 Bonus points for being one of the main characters in the show.

 - Emma Pillsbury also has shades of this, however she's just the guidance counselor and is a tiny bit to occupied with her own problems.